chiaraquin9/rbg_analysis_code/README.md

 * Radar data is processed using radar\_analysis.py.
 DN have been converted in backscatter.
 ## Plotting

-Plot.py used to plot HH,HV, HH\_HV as a function of ABG per each plot.
+Plot.py used to plot HH,HV, HH\_HV as a function of AGB per each plot.